zhijieshi/cse3666/misc/rv-vs-mips.md

 ## RISC-V vs MIPS

 RISC-V has many extensions.
-In CSE 3666, we mostly study RV64I, the 64-bit base integer instruction set of RISC-V. The instructions are similar to those in MIPS.
+In CSE 3666, we mostly study RV32I, the 32-bit base instruction set of RISC-V. The instructions are similar to those in MIPS.

 ### Registers

 RISC-V has 32 general-purpose registers, denoted as `x0`, `x1`, and so on.
 Like in MIPS, register 0 `x0` is always 0.
-In RV64I, each register has 64 bits.

 Register names are also very similar to MIPS register names, but there is no `$`.
 For example, write `s0`, instead of `$s0`, in RISC-V.